Arsenal news: 'Nicolas Pepe is amazing' - Unai Emery backs winger as pressure grows on £72m star | Goal.com

 Emery added: “A lot of players when they came here, the first month, the first year it was not easy for them.
 But I am going to work with him.

-“Pepe is an amazing player, I am sure he is going to be here a big career.”
+“Pepe is an amazing player, I am sure he is going to be have a big career.”